 This entails that student that fail to get admission via JAMB have an alternative route.

-The Interim Joint Admission Matriculation Board (IJMB) is fully certified by the Nigerian University Commission (NUC) as an alternative to ‘A’ Level Examination for candidates who may wish to seek for undergraduate admission into universities both in Nigeria and abroad.
+The Nigerian University Commission (NUC) fully certified the Interim Joint Admission Matriculation Board (IJMB) as an alternative to ‘A’ Level Examination for candidates who may wish to seek for undergraduate admission into universities both in Nigeria and abroad.

-The Interim Joint Admission Matriculation Board (IJMB) programme runs for a period of twelve (12) calendar months, which is divided into two (2) semesters.
+The Interim Joint Admission Matriculation Board (IJMB) programme runs for twelve (12) calendar months, which is divided into two (2) semesters.

 Within this time, candidates would be lectured at their respective study centers and thereafter sit for the final examination.